Sir John Lister Kaye, 1st Baronet

-Sir John Lister-Kaye, 1st Baronet (1772 – 28 February 1827) was a noted English amateur cricketer in the late 18th century.
+Sir John Lister-Kaye, 1st Baronet (1772 – 28 February 1827) was an English amateur cricketer in the late 18th century.
 His career spanned the 1787 to 1798 seasons and he played mainly for Marylebone Cricket Club and Surrey.
 He made 12 known appearances in first-class cricket matches.

 An illegitimate son of a baronet, he was created a baronet in his own right in December 1812 when he inherited the Lister estates by will.
 He lived at Denby Grange near Wakefield, Yorkshire.
 One of his sons, George Lister-Kaye (1803–1871), made a single first-class cricket appearance for Sussex in 1828.

 Early life

 John Lister-Kaye was born at Denby Grange between Wakefield and Huddersfield in the West Riding of Yorkshire.
 The illegitimate son of Sir John Lister-Kay, 5th Baronet of Denby Grange, he was the sole heir to both the Lister and Kaye families, ancient Yorkshire pedigrees stretching back to the Middle Ages.
 One son of Kaye married into the Tory Squires family, Danby knights of Masham.
 On 4 February 1641, Sir John of Woodsome rode out in support of King Charles I and was created a baronet for his services to the Royalist army.
 He died unmarried in 1789, leaving his estates to his natural son, while the title devolved to his younger half-brother, Sir Richard Kaye, 6th Baronet who was Dean of Lincoln Cathedral.
 Having no legitimate children, the baronetcy expired on the sixth baronet's death on Christmas Day 1809.